parazeeknova/pistachio-V2-dotfiles/README.md

 - **Polybar Bars** : Added more bars for functionality and modules
 - **Base Theme** : Changed base theme from bitwise-forest to everforest

+## 🏷️ Known issue :
+- After reboot you need to reselect Pistachio Theme.

 ---

 ## 🌏 Overview :